nearform/fastify-auth0-verify/README.md

 - `audience`: The Auth0 audience (`aud`), usually the API name.
 If you provide the value `true`, the domain will be also used as audience.
 - `secret`: The Auth0 client secret.
 It enables verification of HS256 encoded JWT tokens.
 - `complete`: If to return also the header and signature of the verified token.
+- `secretsTtl`: How long (in milliseconds) to cache RS256 secrets before getting them again using well known JWKS URLS.
+Setting to 0 or less disables the cache.

 Once registered, your fastify instance and request will be decorated as describe by `fastify-jwt`.